Introduction

 Missing Faces in the Crowd

 Bad public speakers ignore audience reactions, losing chances to connect.
-At a Subiaco conference, a speaker missed thoughtful looks from 210 attendees, skipping deeper impact.
+At a Subiaco conference, a speaker missed thoughtful looks from 210 attendees, skipping a deeper impact.
 Watch faces and adjust your pace to make your message sink in.

 Acting Cold